Last updated: Friday 7th August, 11am. All information accurate at this time.

-To protect you, your loved ones and everyone working hard here at the Trust during the outbreak of Covid-19 we have had to suspend visits to patients until further notice.
+To protect you, your loved ones and everyone working hard here at the Trust during the outbreak of Covid-19 visiting remains suspended at Royal Bolton Hospital.

-We are however, allowing one named visitor who is either an immediate family member or carer to visit in the following exceptional circumstances:
+We allow a named visitor (two if the patient you are visiting is receiving end of life care) who is either an immediate family member or carer to visit in the following exceptional circumstances:

 - The patient you wish to visit is receiving end of life care

 - You are the birthing partner accompanying a woman in labour